jdlms/clip-it/readme.md

 ---

 - add default message when there are no clips
-- DOM detection is a messy mix of polling and mutation detection, refactor
+- refactor DOM detection polling and mutation detection mix
 - icon color should change after click
 - make the question text editable in the extension tab